mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 ^^^^^
 A typically global "tag", indicating the genre of a recording.
 Note that the concept of genre is highly subjective and we refer those new to this task to this `article`_.

+.. _gesture:

+Gesture
+^^^^^
+Keypoints and confindence scores of the pose estimation of a musician while playing an instrument.

 .. _instruments: